How long does cooked pork last in the fridge

 2. Cover or wrap: Place the cooked pork in an airtight container or wrap it tightly in aluminum foil or plastic wrap.
 This will help prevent any odors from transferring to other foods in the refrigerator and ensure that the pork retains its freshness.

-See also How long does it take to get to mexico
+See also How long do ice lollies take to freeze

 3. Label and date: Label the container or package with the date of when the pork was cooked, so you can keep track of how long it has been in the fridge.
 This will help you avoid consuming spoiled pork.